What Causes People to Snore? How Can You Treat it?

 What does loud snoring indicate?

-If you’ve also noticed that you’re drowsy during the day and you can also recall instances of waking up in the middle of the night gasping for air, you could very well be suffering from sleep apnea.
+Loud snoring can be an indication of sleep apnea[9].
+If you’ve also noticed that you’re drowsy during the day and you can also recall waking up in the middle of the night gasping for air, these are also possible signs of sleep apnea.

 More Reading: